Webinar Details

 Social workers must successfully complete a quiz with a 75% passing grade and answer evaluation questions to earn credit for both live and recorded events.

-*This course is not approved for NJ social workers, as ACE approval is not accepted by all Boards.
+*ACE approval is not accepted by all Boards.
 Please check the ACE jurisdiction map for a list of jurisdictions that currently accept ACE.